 This phishing scheme involved the creation of more than 39,000 websites impersonating the login pages of Facebook, Messenger, Instagram, and WhatsApp.

-On these websites, people were prompted to enter their usernames and passwords, which Defendants collected.
+People were prompted to enter their usernames and passwords on these websites, which the Defendants collected.

 Phishing is a significant threat to millions of Internet users.
 These attacks lure victims to a website that appears to be operated by a trusted entity, such as a bank, a merchant, or other services.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free